Matilda of Tuscany: Last years and death

 In the last phase of her life, Matilda pursued the plan to strengthen the Abbey of Polirone.
-The Church of Gonzaga freed them in 1101 from the malos sacerdotes fornicarios et adulteros ("wicked, unchaste and adulterous priests") and gave them to the monks of Polirone.
+The Church of Gonzaga freed them in 1101 from the malos sacerdotes fornicarios et adulteros ("wicked, unchaste, and adulterous priests") and gave them to the monks of Polirone.
 The Gonzaga clergy were charged with violating the duty of celibacy.
 One of the main evils that the church reformers acted against.
 In the same year she gave the Abbey of Polirone a poor house that she had built in Mantua; she thus withdrew it from the monks of the monastery of Sant'Andrea in Mantua who had been accused of simony.
 The Abbey of Polirone received a total of twelve donations in the last five years of Matilda's life.
 So she transferred her property in Villola (16 kilometers southeast of Mantua) and the Insula Sancti Benedicti (island in the Po, today on the south bank in the area of San Benedetto Po) to this monastery.
 The Abbey thus rose to become the official monastery of the House of Canossa, with Matilda choosing it as her burial place.
 The monks used Matilda's generous donations to rebuild the entire Abbey and the main church.
 Matilda wanted to secure her memory not only through gifts, but also through written memories.
 Polirone was given a very valuable Gospel manuscript.
 The book, preserved today in New York, contains a liber vitae, a memorial book, in which all important donors and benefactors of the monastery are listed.
 This document also deals with Matilda's memorial.
-The Gospel manuscript was commissioned by the Margravine herself.
+The Gospel manuscript was commissioned by the Margravine.
 It is not clear whether the codex originated in Polirone or was sent there as a gift from Matilda.
 It is the only larger surviving memorial from a Cluniac monastery in northern Italy.
 Paolo Golinelli emphasized that, through Matilda's favor, Polirone also became a base where reform forces gathered.